This article looks at how to build lean muscle mass.

 Whole food carbs are an excellent energy source that contains vital vitamins and minerals and cause a reaction in the body that contributes to building lean muscle.

-Oils, such as Omega 3 fatty acids, also provide energy.
-These come in three types, including alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).
+Oils, such as Omega 3 fatty acids, provide energy.
+These come in three different types.
+Included are alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).

 The American Heart Association (AHA) recommends that adults get 650 mg of DHA/EPA (combined) per day and that individuals with coronary heart disease (CHD) get 900 mg per day.